Is Email Archival Required by HIPAA?

 - HIPAA lists many requirements but does not provide specific instructions on implementing them.
 It’s ambiguous but provides a great deal of flexibility for organizations.

-- Email Archival generally adds cost to any email solution – and everyone prefers to avoid unnecessary costs.
+- Email archival adds a fixed cost to any email solution – and everyone prefers to avoid unnecessary costs.

-In our opinion, Email Archival is an implicit requirement of HIPAA for all organizations that utilize email for the sending or receipt of ePHI should invest in.
+In our opinion, email archival is an implicit requirement of HIPAA for all organizations that send ePHI via email.
 In the next section, we’ll review why.

-- Copies of all sent and received email are kept in a separate location from your offices and your regular email servers.
+- Copies of all sent and received emails are stored separately from offices and regular email servers.

 - The archived email cannot be edited or deleted.

-- The archived email is kept in tact for a long period if time (e.g. 7 or 10 years).
+- The archived email is kept for an extended period (e.g., 7 or 10 years).

-HIPAA requires that you “Establish (and implement as needed) procedures for obtaining necessary electronic protected health information during an emergency.“
+HIPAA requires that covered entities and their associates “Establish (and implement as needed) procedures for obtaining necessary electronic protected health information during an emergency.“

-HIPAA requires that you “Create a retrievable, exact copy of electronic protected health information, when needed, before movement of equipment.“
+HIPAA requires that organizations “Create a retrievable, exact copy of electronic protected health information, when needed, before movement of equipment.“

 Disclosure Recording Requirements

-Under HIPAA Omnibus, you need to keep electronic records of Disclosures of PHI for up to 3 years.
-A Disclosure of PHI can be merely the transmission of that data from you to someone outside of your organization (e.g. another healthcare provider or patient).
+Under HIPAA Omnibus, organizations need to keep electronic records of Disclosures of PHI for up to 3 years.
+A disclosure of PHI can be merely the transmission of that data from the organizations to someone outside of the organization (e.g., another healthcare provider or patient).

-Your HIPAA-compliant email provider likely keeps logs that record the transmission of email to and from its servers; however, these will not record the content of these email messages.
-If there is ever any question about a particular message, it is best if you can report what that message contained.
-The ideal way to do that is to have all such messages archived so you can retrieve copies for legal audit reasons at any time (HIPAA-related or not).
+Most HIPAA-compliant email providers keep logs that record the transmission of email to and from its servers; however, these will not record the email message contents.
+If there is ever a legal question about a particular message, it is best if you can report what that message contained.
+Using an email archival service is the best way to have easily retrievable copies.

 - Policy or procedural documentation: Including notices of privacy practices, consents, authorizations and other standard forms